utksrivastva/utksrivastva/README.md

 ## About Me

 Senior frontend engineer with <!-- **7+ years** of --> expertise in architecting and scaling frontend applications, specializing in enterprise SaaS platforms.
-Currently developing next-generation GenAI based solutions at Deloitte, with a strong background in mentoring teams, establishing frontend best practices, and driving technical innovation in high-stakes enterprise environments.
+Currently developing <!--next-generation--> GenAI based solutions at Deloitte, with a strong background in mentoring teams, establishing frontend best practices, and driving technical innovation in high-stakes enterprise environments.

 <!--## What I Do